pscheid1/tssgDbProject/tools/docker/scheduledb/DbApi/Readme.md

  ***Fig. 1.
 Server.js request/response flow.***

-Note: Views (templements) have not been implemented in the backend code.
-This work is accomplished by Angulare, in the frontend.
+**Note:** Views (templaments) have not been implemented in the backend code.
+This work is accomplished by Angular, in the frontend.

 Let us follow a request through the above diagram: